Crsarmv7l/My-TTGO-Watch/README.md

 Both Step sync and Battery level were removed

 # DISCLAIMER:
 This is very much a work in progress and my coding isn't fantastic or elegant.
 I take no responsiility for any damage caused by you running this firmware.
 It shouldn't damage anything, but if you are concerned feel free to go through the code.
-I run this firmware myself on a TTGO T-watch 2020 v1 with Amazfish 2.0.3 on SailfishOS 4.2.